Shimonasinha/NS2-Network-Performance-Dashboard/README.md

    python dashboard.py

 ## Requirements
-NS2
+NS2,
-Xgraph (4.38 included for Windows & Linux)
+Xgraph (4.38 included for Windows & Linux),
-Python 3.x
+Python 3.x,
-matplotlib library (for dashboard.py)
+matplotlib library (for dashboard.py) and
 Xlaunch (for stimulations,graph and nam files)